Table of Contents

 Required Documents

-- The petition must declare that the information provided is accurate, and signatories accept responsibility for discrepancies.
+- Declaration that all information provided is accurate, with signatories accepting responsibility for discrepancies.

 - Signed by authorized persons.

-- Required if a shareholder is a foreign national or a Turkish citizen residing abroad.
+- A shareholder is a foreign national, or

 - Must be signed by the authorized person.